 15. Use Your Credit Card Wisely

 Credit cards can be a great financial tool if used responsibly.
-In fact, the best credit cards offer cash back on specific categories including dining, travel, gas and more.
+In fact, the best credit cards offer cash back on specific categories such as dining, travel or gas.

 No matter how great a credit card’s cash back system is, be careful not to overspend.
 Interest fees accumulate quickly, so be sure to pay off your credit card in full as soon as possible.